I am feeling controversial, so let me start by saying that Nigerian Jollof rice is and always will be the best as far as rice goes.

 Try not to peek through while the rice cooks.
 Allow cooking on medium-low heat for twenty minutes.

 5) Yes!
 Peeking now is safe.
 Remove lid and check for doneness.
 Adjust seasoning if you are not satisfied with the taste at this point.
 Add the onion, tomato, more liquid smoke, and chopped basil to the pot.
 Stir thoroughly and simmer on low heat for two minutes.
+Add the butter, and fluff with a fork.
 Remove from heat and serve.

-The best part about this dish is that you can prepare it ahead of time.
+The best part about this jollof rice recipe is that you can prepare it ahead of time.
 You can also put the leftover in the fridge for up to two days.
 Although we serve this dish as a main course back home, you can enjoy it with other dishes as an add-on.
-It tastes magnificent alone and exceptional when served with fried plantain, chicken, goat meat, or shrimps.
+It tastes magnificent alone and is exceptional when served with fried plantain, chicken, goat meat, or shrimps.

 An easy, flavorful, one-pot dish that will leave your West African friends wondering how you got that smoky taste they've been trying to figure out all along.
 Please let me know in the comment section below if you made this rice dish and how you liked it.
 Don't forget to Pin and share this recipe.
 We'll chat soon.